shotgunsoftware/developer.shotgunsoftware.com/docs/en/learning_content/toolkit_basics_guides/advanced_config.md

 ## Using this document

-To use this guide and create an Advanced Configuration the following is required:
+To use this guide and create a Default Configuration the following is required:

 1. An active Shotgun site.
 You can register for Shotgun [here](https://www.shotgunsoftware.com/signup/?utm_source=autodesk.com&utm_medium=referral&utm_campaign=creative-project-management) and get a 30-day trial to begin exploring.
 2. Shotgun Desktop.
 If Desktop is not installed, you can begin by following this [link.]( https://support.shotgunsoftware.com/hc/en-us/articles/115000068574-Integrations-user-guide#Installation%20of%20Desktop)